 How to Improve Email Engagement

-If you’re interested in improving your email engagement, you need to study the hard data.
-You need to understand your key demographics, and evaluate what has and hasn’t worked in the past.
-Your goal should be to learn from both successful and unsuccessful elements in your previous emails, and either replicate those elements or omit them in the future.
+If you want to improve your email engagement, learn from both successful and unsuccessful elements in your previous emails, and either replicate those elements or omit them in the future.

 If you’re not satisfied with your current level of email engagement, and you aren’t sure where to start, these strategies can help you earn more engagements:

 When it comes to email marketing engagement, your subject line should be your top priority.

 If your subject line isn’t engaging, your recipient will never get a chance to read the rest of your content.
 Your subject line needs to be short, compelling, intriguing, and relevant to your recipient.

 For help getting started, see my post on the best subject lines for networking emails.